 Price: $29-53, depending on your customizations

-** Optional: check out one of the specialized versions.
+** Optional: check out one of the specialized versions of homeschool planners.
 They have one for students (primary, intermediate and high school) and one for special education needs in addition to the regular one.

 UPDATE: They now have an online version!